The Post Oak School devotes approximately 11% of our budget to need-based financial assistance for current and prospective families.

 Parents who are separated, divorced, re-married, or have never been married must each separately complete a financial aid application and submit a copy of their 2021 tax return.

 The agency returns its assessment to the school.
 All forms filed by the deadline will be considered as a group by the Financial Assistance Committee.
-Awards will be announced by mid-April.
+Awards will be announced by mid-March.

 Parents must respond in writing by the date requested in the financial aid award letter if they wish to accept the school’s offer.
 After this date, the school considers the offer declined and the funds will be reallocated.
 Any forms filed after the deadline will be considered after other awards have been made.